Go back

 Also, important to troubleshoot in real-time is network device information along the path such as interface errors, duplex mismatches, and CRC errors.
 We can get some of this by going device by device manually, but that means we’d need to be on the CLI at the ready just as a user reports an issue.

 This time I was on top of it, though, and just as the scientists began using the application again, a packet capture revealed the issue right away.
-The problem was so simple, but not something that occurred to me to check.
+The problem was so simple, but not something that occurred to me to check during network diagnosis.

 I didn’t know how the application was supposed to work, and through all our conference calls I learned the developers were just doing their best to maintain an ancient program they didn’t write.